isrune/hellow-world/README.md

 # hellow-world
-this a short description about me, i have no idea about github
+this is a short description about me, i have no idea about github i don't know how to code, can you teach me? no one understand me crying....